maxrahder/myapp/README.md

 ## Froala WYSIWYG editor in ExtSJ 7.0 Early Access

-The ExtJS 7.0 had a Premium code package for the Froala WYSIWYG editor.
+The ExtJS 7.0 has a Premium code package that lets you us the Froala WYSIWYG editor within your applications.

+There are two versions of the editor: a field version, for use in forms, and a regular component version, used when you don't need its value to be included in a form submit.

+Both classes are simple wrappers around the Froala WYSIWYG editor, documented at https://www.froala.com/wysiwyg-editor.
+Since these are ExtJS components, you can use them like any other ExtJS component, including setting up listeners to detect both component events and Froala native events.
+You can also run native Froala methods directly on the Froana instance.

 ### Installation